hm-lang/core/proposals/README.md

 Output arguments are similar, and are also matched by name.
-This is pretty obvious with something like `X: calling(InputArgs...)`, which will first look for an `X` output name to match.
+This is pretty obvious with something like `X: calling(InputArgs...)`, which will first look for an `X` output name to match, such as `calling(InputArgs...): {X: whateverType}`.
 If there is no `X` output name, then the first non-null, default-named output overload will be used.
 E.g., if `calling(InputArgs...): dbl` was defined before `calling(InputArgs...): str`, then `dbl` will win.
-For an output variable with an explicit type, e.g., `X: dbl = calling(InputArgs...)`, this will look for an overload with output name `X` first, *then* look for the overload with a default-named `Dbl: dbl` type.
+For an output variable with an explicit type, e.g., `X: calling(InputArgs...)
+Dbl`, this will look for an overload with output name `Dbl` first.
-This might be surprising, but we want to enable easy conversions between types which can implicitly convert to each other, so that we don't always need to be explicit about converting iterators to containers, etc.  If there is no default-named `Dbl: dbl` output type, we'll look for the first non-null, default-named output overload.
 For function calls like `X: dbl(calling(InputArgs...))`, we will lose all `X` output name information because `dbl(...)` will hide the `X` name.
-In this case, we'll look for an overload with a default-named `Dbl: dbl` type output, then any non-null, default-named output overload.
+In this case, we'll use the default overload and attempt to convert it to a `dbl`.
-For calls like`X: calling(InputArgs...)
-Dbl`, we will explicitly pick a default-named `Dbl: dbl` output overload or throw a compiler error if none exists.

 ### nullable input arguments